shesek/spark-wallet/README.md

 Spark is a minimalistic wallet GUI for c-lightning, accessible over the web or through mobile and desktop apps (for Android, Linux, macOS and Windows).
-It is currently aimed for technically oriented users and is not an all-in-one package, but rather a "remote control" interface for a c-lightning node that has to be managed separately.
+It is currently oriented for technically advanced users and is not an all-in-one package, but rather a "remote control" interface for a c-lightning node that has to be managed separately.

 Spark currently focuses on the core aspects of day-to-day usage: sending, receiving and viewing history.